Unequal time correlators of stochastic scalar fields in de Sitter space: Introduction

 The stochastic Langevin equation is a particular case of the so-called model A in the Halperin {\it et al.} classification of nonequilibrium dynamical systems \cite{Hohenberg:1977ym}.
-In the present article, we shall use tools developed in this context to compute various unequal-time correlators at large time separation, which gives access to different autocorrelation and relaxation time scales.
+In the present article, we shall use tools developed in this context to compute various unequal time correlators at large time separation, which gives access to different autocorrelation and relaxation timescales.
 In the stationary state, the problem can be formulated as a supersymmetric one-dimensional field theory \cite{Janssen:1976,Canet:2011wf,Prokopec:2017vxx}, free of ultraviolet divergences and which is a lot easier to manage than the original $D$-dimensional quantum field theory (QFT).

 This one-dimensional field theory gives analytic access to properties of the stationary state reached by the scalar fields in the late-time limit.
-Diagram resummations, previously performed in the complete four dimensional field theory \cite{Gautier:2013aoa,Gautier:2015pca}, can be done here in a simpler way which reproduces the leading infrared behavior.
+Diagram resummations, previously performed in the complete four-dimensional field theory \cite{Gautier:2013aoa,Gautier:2015pca}, can be done here in a simpler way which reproduces the leading infrared behavior.
 We compute various correlators in two approximations schemes.
 First, in a perturbative expansion in the self-interaction coupling constant, which is, however, limited to not too light fields.
 The second approximation scheme is the $1/N$ expansion, where $N$ is the number of scalar fields.
-The latter allows to consider the interesting case of massless fields and of a symmetry breaking potential \cite{Gautier:2015pca,LopezNacir:2019ord}.
+The latter allows us to consider the interesting case of massless fields and of a symmetry breaking potential \cite{Gautier:2015pca,LopezNacir:2019ord}.

 Along with the path integral formulation of the model A comes some interpretation of the different correlators and specific relations which are usually formulated in a statistical physics language.
-Using this analogy allow us here to reformulate these results in terms of our particular model and discuss some consequences for the scalar field correlator.
+Using this analogy allows us here to reformulate these results in terms of our particular model and discuss some consequences for the scalar field correlator.

 After briefly reviewing the effective stochastic approach, we present the functional formulation of the Langevin equation and discuss the supersymmetry of the resulting field theory in Sec.~\ref{sec:setup}.
 Various properties of the field correlators, independent of any approximation scheme are discussed in Sec.~\ref{sec:generalfeatures}.
 Our calculations in the perturbative and the $1/N$ expansions are presented in Sec.~\ref{sec:resummations}.
 We conclude in Sec.~\ref{sec:Concl}.
 Additional calculations and technical details are presented in the various appendices.